-In the next iteration, xi is replaced with u if f(u) < 0, or ai is replaced with u if f(u) > 0.
+In the next iteration, x_i is replaced with u if f(u) < 0, or a_i is replaced with u if f(u) > 0.
 Using this procedure, the value of u is found such that f(u) = 0 within a specified tolerance.

-SUBROUTINE: COPY\ADJUSTED
+SUBROUTINE: COPY ADJUSTED

 Description: This subroutine updates the adjusted price common blocks, adding a fuelspecific cost adjustment to reflect a carbon dioxide tax or permit fee on each fuel.
-All of the prices in the unadjusted price common blocks MPBLK, common blocks AMPBLK, ACOAL and ANGTDM each time a NEMS module is executed, and the fuel-specific price adjustments for specific variables calculated in subroutine PRICE ADJUST are added.
+All of the prices in the unadjusted price common blocks MPBLK, the corresponding adjusted price common blocks AMPBLK, ANGTDM, calculated in subroutine PRICE ADJUST are added.